viclm/numeric-keyboard/README.md

 value: {
   type: [String, Number]
 },
+// Limit the format of input
+format: {
+  type: [String, Function]
+},
 // The keyboard options will be used by keyboard component inside
 keyboard: {
   type: Object
 }
 ```

+#### html5 compatible
+The input box supports most of the standard attributes, you can refer the html spec for details.

+#### format
+Parse a regexp string or function to limit the input.

+#### keyboard
+Config the keyboard component which will be called when focus.

-### events
+### Callback/Events

 #### `input`
-The `input` event is emit when the value of input changes
+The `input` event is emit when the value of input changes.

+## Contributing
+Welcome to contributing, the guidelines is being drafted.

 ## License

-Licensed under the MIT license
+Licensed under the MIT license.